PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Terminal boundary/optional mean-attention characterization checkpoint

+The refreshed inventory selects `_terminal_boundary_layout_results`, followed by the `optimize_layout_transpose_chains` guard whose first statement retains `_terminal_mean_attention_results`.
+Both lowerer wrappers delegate through aliases of the exact `shared_model_ir_pass_context`.
+Terminal mean/attention retains `include_conv_attention=False`.

+The characterization fixes the complete five-slot boundary schema, complete five-slot mean schema, unconditional boundary execution, conditional mean execution, shared context, option policy, observation-only results, and both compatibility wrappers.
+Recorded `cleanup.terminal.instancenorm_dualstats` remains the predecessor.
+On the enabled path, recorded `cleanup.terminal.batchmatmul_affine_input` remains the successor.
+On the disabled path, the guard performs no child work and the existing terminal Clamp/SiNet assignment remains next.

+Production is unchanged pending `passes/terminal_boundary_mean_attention_orchestration.py` and `run_terminal_boundary_mean_attention_cleanup()`.
+The owner must always call `run_terminal_boundary_layout(context)`, conditionally call `run_mean_attention(context, include_conv_attention=False)` only when `include_mean_attention=True`, and return the raw boundary tuple plus either the raw mean tuple or `None`.
+The lowerer must replace only the two selected locals with `_terminal_boundary_mean_attention_results`, passing the exact shared context and `optimize_layout_transpose_chains` flag.
+The remaining guarded terminal phases and both wrappers must remain intact.

+Focused sequential validation reports `2 passed, 1 xfailed`; complete reference-based affected validation reports `417 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Production, both flag paths, the 40-result inventory, and the exactly 128-ID/128-owner phase store are unchanged.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized optional owner and lowerer replacement, convert the strict xfail to runtime true/false order, context, option, non-call, and result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected inventory reduction from 40 to 39, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.